yackx/ipgo/content/basic-data-types/strings.md

 ### Immutability

 Strings are immutable: once created, it is impossible to change the contents of a string.
-Therefore, the following attempt to modify the string’s first character.
+Therefore, an attempt to modify the string’s first character will result in an error

 ```go
 func main() {